2023 Solar Incentives Guide for Bear, DE - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Make sure you speak with your Bear utility company about signing a net metering agreement.
-This allows you to receive credit towards your utility bill every month for the value of excess energy generated by your solar panels.
-You may receive either a dollar-for-dollar credit or a percentage of the value.
+- Net Metering: Be sure to speak to your Bear utility company about signing a net metering agreement.
+This allows you to get a credit towards your utility bill every month for the value of excess energy your solar panels generate.
+You could receive either a dollar-for-dollar credit or a percentage of the value.

 Federal Solar Incentives

-The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
-Under the new program, solar installation projects started after January 1, 2022 and completed by the end of 2032 can qualify for a 30% tax credit.
-This percentage will then decrease slightly each year until the current Clean Energy Credit expires in 2035.
-The expansion also makes claiming credit for energy storage systems easier than ever before, starting in 2023.
+In August 2022, the ITC (now called the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
+Homeowners can now qualify for a credit of 30% of the total solar system installation costs for projects started after January 1, 2022 and completed before the end of 2032.
+This percentage will then decrease yearly until the Clean Energy Credit expires in 2035.
+The expansion also makes claiming credit for energy storage systems easier than ever before, beginning in 2023.

 State & Local Solar Incentives

 Tax credits, rebates and more might be claimed at multiple levels.
-Along with federal solar incentives, there are often state and local ones as well.
-Incentives might be provided by the state of Delaware, or by your county or municipality.
-Some incentives are available for only a limited time, while others are ongoing.
+On top of federal solar incentives, there are often state and local ones as well.
+Some incentives are ongoing, while others are available for a limited time.
+Solar incentives might be offered by your county or municipality, or by the Delaware government.

 Next Steps for Installing Solar in Bear